kylecuberg/Zebraprinter/README.md

 - [] Add "manual" macro to xlsb
 - [] Dynamic referencing in xlsb macro to prevent needing to edit macro for each new user?
 - [] Update qrtext.sn to be mirror processboxlabel generalization
-- [] Update qrtext.boxlabel to be mirror processboxlabel generalization
+- [X] Update qrtext.boxlabel to be mirror processboxlabel generalization
 - [] Update wo.py to use qrtext class
 - [] Add pouch to qrtext class
 - [] Update pouch.py to use qrtext class
+- [X] V1/V2 cells stored differently, need alt query